katarighe/bookstore/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Live Demo of the Project coming soon
+- Live Demo of the Project: https://brilliant-vacherin-c698ee.netlify.app/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>